mennetorelli/Plumberz/README.md

  then such words are cleaned from eventual non alphanumerical characters, and finally lowercased due to prevent duplicates.

-This non-Conduit example works fine, but the main problem compared to any Conduit version is that the memory usage is not constant: the more the file size grows, the more there are possibilities of a stack overflow exception.
+This non-Conduit example works fine, but the main problem compared to any Conduit version is that the memory usage is not constant: the more the file size grows, the more there are possibilities of a stack overflow.

 ## Wordcount Conduit version